When nothing flows, start with your breath

 While each breathwork experience is unique, here's the general flow of a session:

-After breathwork, we allow time and space to integrate.
+• After breathwork, we allow time and space to integrate.
+This may include quiet reflection, journaling, grounding practices, or sharing your experience if you want to.

 Hi, I’m Liv

-I’m a certified trauma-informed breathwork facilitator, and I work specifically with women who are willing to break old cycles, reclaim their bodies, and reconnect with their truth.
-Many of the women I support are healing from difficult early experiences and choosing a new path for their lives.
+I’m a certified trauma-informed breathwork practitioner and I work specifically with women who are willing to break old cycles, reclaim their bodies, and reconnect with their truth.
+My approach is gentle and intuitive, ensuring we always stay within your window of tolerance, building presence, self-awareness and capacity with time and commitment.

-What clients are saying
+What people are saying

 soma